pupil-labs/pl-rec-export/README.md

 This utility extract data from raw recording files made on **Invisible** and **Neon** devices.

-Gaze and IMU data are exported as CSV files.
+Gaze, IMU and world video data are exported as CSV files.
 Template data as json.

 In addition, it performs post-hoc blink and fixation detection, and exports the data as CSV.